Forensic Handwriting Expert

 How many samples or signatures do you need to make a comparison?

-Each case is different.
-In general, more known (authentic) samples lead to stronger results.
-That said, conclusions can often be reached with several good quality exemplars.
-We’ll review what you have and advise you accordingly.
+Each case is unique.
+Generally, more known (authentic) samples lead to stronger conclusions, but accurate determinations can often be made with a handful of good exemplars.
+We’ll evaluate whatever you have and advise accordingly.

 Can your reports be used in court?